Wolf Creek 2: Plot

 In North West Australia, highway patrol officers Gary Bulmer (Shane Connor) and Brian O'Connor (Ben Gerrard) are parked by an outback highway, desperate to meet a quota for speeding tickets.
 Mick Taylor (John Jarratt) drives past going under the speed limit and they pull him over, claiming he was speeding.
 After belittling and insulting Mick, the two officers give him a speeding ticket and an order to get rid of his truck.
 Soon after in retaliation, Mick shoots O'Connor in the head as the officers drive away, causing the car to crash in a gully.
-Despite Bulmer's desperate pleas, Mick breaks his leg, stabs him in the back with a Bowie knife and places the mortally wounded officer back in the car before dousing it with petrol and setting it alight.
+Despite Bulmer's desperate pleas, Mick breaks his leg, stabs him in the back with a Bowie knife paralysing his legs and places the mortally wounded officer back in the car before dousing it with petrol and setting it alight.
 Mick departs, leaving Bulmer to burn alive in the resulting explosion.

 Meanwhile, a young German couple, Rutger and Katarina, hitchhike from Sydney to Wolf Creek Crater and camp nearby.
 In the middle of the night, Mick arrives at the campsite and offers them a lift to a caravan site so they do not get charged for camping in a national park.
 When Rutger declines his offer, Mick loses his temper and stabs Rutger in the back.
 He then ties Katarina up and prepares to rape her, but a wounded Rutger battles Mick; Rutger is eventually overpowered and decapitated.
 Mick then tells Katarina they'll be spending "a nice long few months together" before strangling her until she falls unconscious.

 Katarina wakes up later in the night to see Mick cutting up Rutger's body to feed to his dogs.
 She flees into the bush and Mick pursues her in his truck, referring to this as playing a game of hide and seek.
 At the same time, English tourist Paul Hammersmith (Ryan Corr) is driving along the highway, and stops when he sees Katarina standing in the road.
 He picks her up, but Mick relentlessly pursues them.
 Mick shoots at Paul, but accidentally kills Katarina instead.
 Paul then drives off, remorsefully leaving Katarina's body in the sand and covering it with just a sleeping bag at daybreak.